ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The trustworthiness of the router depends on all its slots' trustworthiness.
 Each slot has an Attesting Environment, such as a TEE, collecting the Claims of its boot process, after which it generates Evidence from the Claims.

-Among these slots, only a main slot can communicate with the Verifier while other slots cannot.
+Among these slots, only a "main" slot can communicate with the Verifier while other slots cannot.
 But other slots can communicate with the main slot by the links between them inside the router.
 So the main slot collects the Evidence of other slots, produces the final Evidence of the whole router and conveys the final Evidence to the Verifier.
 Therefore the router is a composite device, each slot is an Attester, and the main slot is the lead Attester.

 Another example is a multi-chassis router composed of multiple single carrier-grade routers.